Race Hub

 Often called “the toughest 300 miles in Alaska,” the Copper Basin 300 launches each January from Glennallen.
 Since 1990, this legendary mid-distance race has tested mushers and their canine athletes across rugged terrain, unpredictable weather, and some of the most demanding trails in the sport.
 Entirely volunteer-run, the Copper Basin 300 stands as a true celebration of community, endurance, and teamwork.

-Beginning in 2025, PDW is proud to sponsor the Pike Dog Wellness Veterinarians Choice Award for the Copper Basin 300, continuing a five-year commitment to honor exceptional dog care on the trail.
-Selected by the race’s veterinary team, this award recognizes the musher who best demonstrates exemplary attention to the health, safety, and overall well-being of their dogs throughout the race.
+Since 2026, Pike Dog Wellness has proudly sponsored the Pike Dog Wellness Veterinarians Choice Award for the Copper Basin 300 and remains committed to supporting the award through 2030.
+Selected by the race’s veterinary team, this honor recognizes the musher who best demonstrates exemplary attention to the health, safety, and overall well-being of their dogs throughout the race.

-The recipient will receive a custom-designed trophy and a $500 cash award, celebrating the partnership, preparation, and compassion that define world-class dog care in the sport of mushing.
+The recipient receives a custom-designed trophy and a $500 cash prize, celebrating the partnership, preparation, and compassion that define world-class canine care in the sport of mushing.

 Beyond this recognition, Pike Dog Wellness provides ongoing financial support to help ensure the Copper Basin 300 continues to thrive — 100% volunteer-run and fueled by community, determination, and the enduring spirit of mushing.